 According to marketing experts Hubspot, brand awareness is the level of familiarity that consumers have with a particular brand, its name, characteristics, logo and anything else strongly associated with it.
 They also emphasize that when a company is starting up, brand awareness is a particularly important enabler of business growth in the early stages.

-How to create brand awareness strategy
+How to create a brand awareness strategy

 Creating a brand awareness strategy starts with identifying what you want your brand to convey, or what personality you want it to have.
 Do you want people to find your brand humorous?
 Or do you want to be seen as exclusive?
 Elements like the logo, brand colors and language used in content are all part of this.
 Once you have a clear idea of how you want people to perceive your brand, you can develop a strategy that enables you to raise brand awareness.
 This should take your target audience into consideration when deciding which methods, channels and tone to use.